Chocolate Cupcake Tops (aka Frosted Chocolate Cookies) will remind you of the top of a chocolate cupcake topped with a ganache-like frosting.

 Like parents with more than one child, my affection for frosted cookies multiplies with each new recipe added to my collection.

-It all started with the ugly, irregularly shaped, frosted cinnamon cookies my Grandma baked for us and stored in her metal-lined bread drawer.
-I loved them.
-I loved her.
-She loved me, though she didn’t speak it, even when I was ugly and rather irregular myself.
+This whole obsession with frosted cookies started with the ugly, irregularly shaped, frosted cinnamon cookies my Grandma baked for us and stored in her metal-lined bread drawer.
+I loved them almost as much as I loved her.
+She loved me, too, though she didn’t speak it, even when I was ugly and rather irregular myself.

 Now that I have a food blog and a grandson of my own, I’m on a quest to build the world’s largest frosted cookie recipe collection.
 It’s on my bucket list–if I had one–to try all varieties of frosted cookies before I die.
 It may not be the most noble calling but it’s easier and more fun (and way more likely) than climbing Mount Everest or feeding all the hungry children of the world.
 Perhaps I’m just hoping my grandson will someday have fond memories of his grandma like I do.
 That’s a worthy goal, isn’t it?